jiayihu/pretty-algorithms/README.md

 ## Real-world usage

 Some real-world usage of the algorithms to show when they can be applied.

+### Activity selection 📆

+> The activity selection problem is the selection of non-conflicting activities to perform within a given time frame, given a set of activities each marked by a start time (s[i]) and finish time (f[i]).

+A classic application of this problem is in scheduling a room for multiple competing events, each having its own time requirements (start and end time), and many more arise within the framework of operations research.
+[Source](https://en.wikipedia.org/wiki/Activity_selection_problem)

 ### Longest common subsequence 📐